What is the purpose of The Dana Brown Charitable Trust (DBCT)?

 Do I need to have the application signed?

-We request that all Full Grant Applications are signed as requested in The Missouri Common Grant Application.
-However, since our application process is entirely digital, we will accept digital signatures on these documents.
+We request that all Full Grant Applications are signed, in addition to other forms that are part of the grant process.
+Since our application process is entirely digital, we will accept digital signatures on all grant process forms that request a signature.

 When will I be notified if I received a grant from The Dana Brown Charitable Trust?

-You will receive notification if you received a grant from The Dana Brown Charitable Trust within one month of our Full Grant Application Deadlines which are May 15th (Spring) or November 15th (Fall).
+You will receive notification if you receive a grant from The Dana Brown Charitable Trust within one month of our Full Grant Application Deadlines: May 5 (Spring) or October 29 (Fall).

 What are the deadline dates?

-As a point of reference, once invited, completed full-grant applications are to be submitted via our website using a private link provided by the Grantmaking Committee by May 15th (Spring) or November 15th (Fall) depending on the grant cycle you are invited to apply for.
+Once invited, completed full-grant applications must be submitted via the grant interface platform by May 5 (Spring) or October 29 (Fall), depending on the grant cycle you are invited to apply for.

-The Grantmaking committee meets as needed throughout the year, but has several pre-established meeting dates to review submitted application materials.
+The DBCT Grant Review Committee meets as needed throughout the year but has several pre-established meeting dates to review submitted application materials.
 Those meetings are as follows:

 Spring